operaton/documentation/docs/documentation/user-guide/operaton-bpm-run.md

 Deployments via the restref page="createDeployment" text="REST API" tag="Deployment are still possible.

-## Automatic License Pickup

-If you downloaded the enterprise version of Operaton Run, you will need a license key to enable the enterprise features.
-Please see the [dedicated License section](../user-guide/license-use.md#with-the-operaton-spring-boot-starter-operaton-run) of the docs, to learn more.

 # Configure Operaton Run

 Just like all the other distros, you can tailor Operaton Run to your needs.
 To do this, you only have to edit one of the [configuration files](#choose-between-default-and-production-configuration) that you can find in the configuration folder.

 :::note[Note:]
 Operaton Run is based on the [Operaton Spring Boot Starter](https://github.com/operaton/operaton-bpm-platform/tree/master/spring-boot-starter).
-All [configuration properties](../user-guide/spring-boot-integration/configuration.md#operaton-engine-properties) from the operaton-spring-boot-starter are available to customize Operaton Run.
+All [configuration properties](spring-boot-integration/configuration.md#operaton-engine-properties) from the operaton-spring-boot-starter are available to customize Operaton Run.
 :::

 ## Database